-When planned correctly you can plan an away day that could critically improve the performance of your team.
+When planned correctly, an away day can have a substantial positive impact on the performance of your team.
 The perfect away day can incorporate many opportunities for leaders and team members to get know each other better, share visions and goals, and to discuss or tackle important issues.

 Reasons Team Away Days Go Wrong